syncfusion-content/winui-docs/winui/RangeSlider/ticks.md

 ---
 layout: post
-title: Tick features in Syncfusion WinUI Range Slider
+title: Ticks in WinUI RangeSlider control | Syncfusion
-description: This section explains about how to show minor and major ticks and also to customize them in the RangeSlider.
+description: Learn about Ticks support in Syncfusion WinUI RangeSlider (Range Slider) control and more details.
 platform: WinUI
 control: SfRangeSlider
 documentation: ug
 ---

-# Ticks Features in WinUI Range Slider
+# Ticks in WinUI RangeSlider (Range Slider)

 This section explains how to add major and minor ticks in the RangeSlider.